Updated: Apr 17

 Remember that it is perfectly normal to experience all the above physical sensations, thoughts, emotions and behaviours from time to time.
 However, if these symptoms are so severe that they interfere with your teen’s daily life, you should consider seeking help from a mental health professional.

 It is important to diagnose and address SAD early on.
 If left untreated, SAD symptoms can worsen and continue into adulthood.
 SAD is usually treated via psychotherapy (counselling), medication or a combination of both.
 Regardless of which treatment is applied, it can take some time before you’ll notice considerable changes.
 When diagnosed and treated, it is possible to manage and overcome symptoms of social anxiety.

 Additionally, teens with SAD can benefit from joining a therapy group.
 Here, they are among their peers.
-It can be empowering to know that they are not alone, and others know what it feels like.
+It can be empowering to know that they are not alone and others know what it feels like.
 With the direction of the facilitator(s), the teen can learn new strategies, tools and techniques.
 They then have the opportunity to practice with one another.
-By extended skills learned in the group into their everyday lives, they can face social situations more effectively.
+By extending skills learned in the group into their everyday lives, they can face social situations more effectively.
 Overall, group therapy can be a great way to improve your teen’s confidence and self-esteem.

 References and Additional Resources

 Teenagers Can Manage Their Social Anxiety Disorder | Verywell Mind